 So, while the Boundary Pack I use has a front hip belt pocket on it – I was keen to increase the amount I could carry on my hips – in the hope, it would be enough to replace the front pack.

 So, only the large pack will fit over the hip belt.
 The medium is just going to be too tight.
-Not really an issue though as I quickly ascertained I was going to want to use the large pouch anyhow.
+Not really an issue, though, as I quickly ascertained I would want to use the large pouch anyhow.

-One of these on each side and I think I will be a long way towards enough storage.
+One of these is on each side, and I think I will be a long way towards enough storage.
 Map, compass, snacks – that’s all I need to have handy.
 It’s not a lot, but I don’t want to have to stop to get them.

-It occurred to me, that due to the low weight of the pack I tend to lift the whole system up a bit higher – not needing it to sit on my hips to transfer weight.
+It occurred to me that due to the low weight of the pack, I tend to lift the whole system up a bit higher – not needing to sit on my hips to transfer weight.
 Therefore, I have the trouser belt available underneath the hip belt of the pack.